inirudebwoy/bumper/README.md

 bumper
 ======

-Intention of this tool is provide same functionality as [bumpversion](https://github.com/peritus/bumpversion) but written in Haskell.
+Intention of this tool is provide similar functionality to [bumpversion](https://github.com/peritus/bumpversion) but written in Haskell.
 With this tool you may bump a version of your project with one command.
 Only requirement is to stick with semantic versioning described on [semver.org](http://semver.org).

 ### Examples